HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **Acceptance Criteria:**
     1. When an action button is clicked, the frontend sends a request to a dedicated backend endpoint, including the selected filters (term, period, user/department mode).
     2. The backend retrieves all necessary processed data for the given context, including records from `numerical_aggregates`, `sentiment_aggregates`, and the top 5 positive/negative `open_ended_keywords`.
-    3. A structured, context-rich prompt is constructed for the **Flan-T5 model**.
+    3. A structured, context-rich prompt is constructed for the **Gemini API**.
 This prompt must adhere to the **Persona-Context-Task-Format** framework and must instruct the model to adopt a constructive "academic coach" persona.
     4. While the backend is processing the request, all action buttons on the 'AI Assistant' page **must be disabled** and display a loading indicator.
     5. If the model fails to generate a response or times out, the API must return a specific error (e.g., 503 Service Unavailable), and the frontend must display a user-friendly message.
     6. The generated suggestions are returned to the frontend and displayed clearly in the main content area of the "AI Assistant" page.